nutanix-japan/ansible-ntnx/README.md

 - [Closing Tips](#closing-tips)
 ## Requirements:

-1 x Linux Server
+Ansible has an agent less connectivity Mechanism.
+It uses basic OS features (SSH and WinRM) to communicate with client machines.

-Network connectivity to client machines
+1. 1 x Linux Server
-Internet or local repo connectivity on the Ansible server to download and install Ansible packages
+2. Network connectivity to client machines

-Ansible primarily uses the following pre-installed mechanisms to communicate:
+    - WinRM connectivity for Windows servers

-For Linux like servers - SSH
+    - SSH connectivity for Linux servers
-For Windows servers - WinRM
+3. Internet or local repo connectivity on the Ansible server to download and install Ansible packages

 ## Ansible Folder Structure